tonred/Qupe/README.md

 These permissions are set upon deployment and can be changed by the `ADMIN` later.
 Additionally, the `ADMIN` has the ability to set or delete custom permissions for any user.

-The following permissions are available:
+The following actions are configurable:
 * `ADMIN` - allow user to edit permissions, withdraw tokens
 * `CONFIG` - allow user to change server configuration
 * `BAN_UNBAN` - allow user to ban/unban other users
 * `CREATE_ROOM` - allow user to create new rooms on server
 * `SEND_MESSAGE` - allow user to send messages in rooms

+There are two special named permissions that are widely used in the smart contracts and documentation:
+* `none` - disallow any actions
+* `full` - allow all actions

 These permissions can be combined in any way to achieve the desired access control.
 The source code for managing permissions can be found in the [permissions folder](contracts/permissions),